 Crystal Cove State Beach

-Another great spot between Newport Beach and Laguna Beach is Crystal Cove.
-This is a bit more popular than the others I’m mentioning, so keep that in mind!
+Another awesome tide pool between Newport Beach and Laguna Beach is Crystal Cove.
+This is one of the best tide pools in Orange County, so expect crowds!
 Since this is a state beach, you’ll have to pay a parking fee ($15 at the time of our visit).
 Crystal Cove is not only great for viewing tide pools, but also hiking (lots of hiking trails here!), hanging out at the beach or even staying overnight.
 They have beach cottages they rent that are right on the beach, though you have to reserve well in advance as they are rented as soon as they become available!
 There’s also a restaurant right on the sand, but you have to make reservations most of the time if you want to dine there.
+But it’s worth it, as this is one of the best ocean front restaurants in Orange County and it’s truly steps to the water.
+This is also one of the best beaches near Disneyland so bring your family for a day of fun in the sun.

 Heisler Park, Laguna Beach

-Heisler Park is one of our favorite beaches in all of Orange County.
+Heisler Park is one of our favorite beaches in all of Orange County and the best tide pool in Orange County is right here.
 Many people park and walk down the staircase that’s in the center of the street.
 However we find that part to always be super crowded, so we go the other way.
 To get here, put 361 Cliff Drive Laguna Beach into your GPS.
 Once you find street parking, go towards Las Brisas restaurant.
 There is a path behind the restaurant and when you get to the staircase, go down.
 Make a right when you get down the stairs and walk as far as you can til you reach the cliff.
 The tide pools here are amazing and from all the times we have been here, there have only been a handful of other families.
+This is our favorite Orange County tide pool.

 Shaw’s Cove, Laguna Beach

 Not far from Heisler Park is Shaw’s Cove, a hidden gem in Laguna.
+Shaw’s Cove has some beautiful tide pools in Orange County.
 To get here, you will park on the street, put 999 Cliff Drive into your GPS.
 Keep an eye out for a staircase, it’s easy to miss since it’s such a residential street.
 You have to walk down quite a few stairs to get here but it’s so worth it!
 The beach is quieter than many others and at low tide, the tide pools are amazing.

 Treasure Island Beach, Laguna Beach